UPDATE JUNE 9, 2021 - WE NEED VOLUNTEERS FOR JULY AND AUGUST 2021!!

 Hello!
 We (Kostas & Anna) are a family of 6 (including our dog Tsarlie and cat Muzi, plus a handful of uncounted stray cats & dogs that we unofficially take care of) living above our bakery in the beautiful little village of Zitsa (population 400) in the northwest mountains of Greece.
-We have 2 littles - Kiki will be 5 at the end of Oct., and Thaleia who turned 1 on Apr.
+We have 2 littles - Kiki, who will be 6 at the end of Oct., and Thaleia, who turned 2 on Apr.
 24th.
-We would like help with 1) caring for the kids, 2) general house work such as washing dishes, sweeping, picking up toys, 3) walking our dog, and 4) a small amount of cooking.
+We would like help with 1) caring for the kids, 2) general house work such as washing dishes, sweeping, picking up toys, 3) walking our dog, and 4) gardening around our farm house.

 Kiki is extremely smart, strong-willed, creative, and silly.
-Thaleia’s personality is just starting to shine through and she is very sweet and calm and easy to take care of.
+Thaleia’s is very sweet and calm and easy to take care of.
 Childcare duties would mostly entail playing with Thaleia & Kiki (arts & crafts, taking them to the park, taking them to the farm to run around, playing card games, etc.) and acting as a second pair of hands for Anna.
 You would not have to change diapers if you did not want to!

 And 2 1/2 years after moving here to Zitsa, Anna opened the first bookshop in the village which then closed as a bookshop business and re-opened as a free private library and creative space.
-The bookshop was created to be a Literary & Culteral Community Center and many Workaway volunteers have spent time there in the past few years.
+The bookshop was created to be a Literary & Cultural Community Center and many Workaway volunteers have spent time helping there in the past few years.
 The library is now a free private library that is accessible to anyone and everyone, whenever they want.
 It is also where volunteers stay!

 We have a passion for meeting new people and love hosting travelers in our home.
 Our family has a vineyard from which we make our own wine, as well as a 200-sheep farm (and we are in the process of building a Tiny House on the farm).
 The milk from the sheep is used to make cheese, yogurt, and a traditional pasta, and then a lot of the milk is also sold to a diary company in the city of Ioannina about 25 kilometers away.
 But one of our favorite activities is sitting around with new friends, sharing fresh bread, homemade wine and cheese, and talking about life.
 We love hearing what people's passions are, as well as sharing stories of our own.
 We believe life is beautiful and challenging and interesting and meant to be full of love.